I have joint custody of my 7-year-old. This means she lives with us every other week—and the other weeks, she lives with her dad and stepmom.

 But Here’s the Problem

-Because I work from home, I offered to keep Abby at home with me and Bailey (and now her newborn sister Charlie) during the day on those other weeks this summer.
+Because I work from home, I offered to keep my oldest daughter at home with me and Bailey (and now her newborn sister Charlie) during the day on those other weeks this summer.
 Her dad and stepmom declined.
-Instead, they arranged for Abby to spend her time in child care and a couple summer camps.
+Instead, they arranged for her to spend her time in child care and a couple summer camps.

-During those other weeks, Abby hasn’t been able to see me or her sisters.
+During those other weeks, my daughter hasn’t been able to see me or her sisters.

-I shake my head and say, “No. We can’t see Abby today.”
+I shake my head and say, “No. We can’t see her today.”